ryusuke410/tryout-build-blocksuite/CONTRIBUTING.md

    pnpm run check
    ```

-   The command executes formatting, type checking, tests, and a build dry-run in sequence.
+   The command installs dependencies if needed, then executes formatting, type checking, tests, and a build dry-run in sequence.
+Keep this as the required Testing phase before opening a pull request or merging changes.

 3. Use the build helper locally to verify the BlockSuite artifacts can be produced: